Downtown Indianapolis: Location and boundaries

-Downtown Indianapolis is sited on flat terrain near the confluence of the White River and Fall Creek.
-Pogue's Run, a smaller tributary of the White River, flows beneath Downtown.
-The waterway was channeled into a sanitary tunnel in 1914.
+Pogue's Run, a small creek, was channeled into a tunnel beneath downtown in the 1910s.
+It enters a culvert near New York and Dickson streets east of downtown, emptying into the White River near Kentucky and McCarty streets on downtown's southwest side.

 Neighborhoods and districts

-Downtown Indianapolis contains 36 apartment buildings that are listed on the National Register of Historic Places in the Apartments and Flats of Downtown Indianapolis Thematic Resources.
+Downtown Indianapolis contains 34 extant apartment buildings that are listed on the National Register of Historic Places in the Apartments and Flats of Downtown Indianapolis Thematic Resources.
 Entries in italics denote designated cultural districts.